Dunblane massacre: Shooting

-The first call to the police was made at 9:41 a.m. by the headmaster of the school, Ronald Taylor, who had been alerted by assistant headmistress Agnes Awlson to the possibility of a gunman on the school premises.
+The first call to the police was made at 9:41 a.m. by the headmaster of the school Ronald Taylor, who had been alerted by assistant headmistress Agnes Awlson to the possibility of a gunman on the school premises.
 Awlson had told Taylor that she had heard screaming inside the gymnasium and had seen what she thought to be cartridges on the ground, and Taylor had been aware of loud noises which he assumed to have been from builders on site that he had not been informed of.
 As he was on his way to the gym, the shooting ended and when he saw what had happened he ran back to his office and told deputy headmistress Fiona Eadington to call for ambulances, a call which was made at 9:43 a.m.

 The first ambulance arrived on the scene at 9:57 a.m. in response to the call made at 9:43 a.m.
 Another medical team from Dunblane Health Centre arrived at 10:04 a.m. which included doctors and a nurse, who were involved in the initial resuscitation of the injured.
 Medical teams from the health centres in Doune and Callander arrived shortly after.
 The accident and emergency department at Stirling Royal Infirmary had also been informed of a major incident involving multiple casualties at 9:48 a.m. and the first of several medical teams from the hospital arrived at 10:15 a.m.
 Another medical team from the Falkirk and District Royal Infirmary arrived at 10:35 a.m.

-By about 11:10 a.m., all of the injured had been taken to Stirling Royal Infirmary for medical treatment; one child died en route to the hospital.
+By about 11:10 a.m., all of the injured had been taken to Stirling Royal Infirmary for medical treatment.
 Upon examination, several of the patients were transferred to the District Royal Infirmary in Falkirk and some to the Royal Hospital for Sick Children in Glasgow.

-Future tennis players Andy and Jamie Murray, both pupils at the school during the event, were not injured during the massacre.
+The shooter fired 106 shots in total during the massacre, including the suicide shot.
+105 were fired by one of his Browning pistols, and the final shot was fired with one of his Smith & Wesson revolvers.
+Out of the twenty-five 20-round 9mm magazines that the shooter brought to the school, four were empty and three were partially empty.